Hey! Nicole here.

-- Not all silks are created equally.
+- Not all silks are created equal.
 Generally, better quality equals durability and washability.
-Some brands we’ve had luck with are: Equipment, Megan Park, Lena Medoyeff, Elizabeth Suzann.
+Some brands we’ve had luck with are: Equipment, Megan Park, Lena Medoyeff, Vince, Ozma, Elizabeth Suzann.

 - Silks can generally be washed in newer washing machines on the delicate cycle but might appreciate the gentleness of handwashing, especially if it’s a lighter weave.

 - Some silks are advertised as “washable” and others can shrink in the wash.
 Use your steamer on your silk after you’re done washing to help the fibers relax and watch the piece return, or at least get closer, to its original shape.

 - Always use a gentle soap designed for cashmere or silk.

 - The Janie Stick, which you can find on the Recommended Products page, will remove oil-based stains like salad dressing even after a silk blouse has been to the dry cleaners.

 - A tip we heard from the gals at Lena Medoyeff: “Keep your satin silks shiny by handwashing in the sink with a little vinegar and dish soap mixed together.
 Hang dry and you’re ready for the next wear.”